Completing Your Ballot

 - Blackening the oval with a pen or pencil next to the write-in candidate will complete your vote.

 - The voters' statement on the back of the ballot envelope must be signed by only the voter whose name is printed on the ballot envelope.
 Each signature is verified.

-- Place only YOUR voted ballot in the ballot secrecy envelope and seal the envelope.
+- Place only YOUR voted ballot in the signed ballot envelope and seal it.